LilithTundrus/e621-API-Docs/docs/Posts.md

 The most efficient method to iterate a large number of posts is to use `before_id` starting at the highest ID, and then successively request the lowest ID returned each time.
 When iterating using page, posts will shift between pages if posts meeting the tags search criteria are deleted or added to the site between requests

-**Note**: Page numbers greater than 750 will return an error
+**Note**: Page numbers greater than 750 will return an error.

 **Note**: Deleted posts are not returned.

 **Note**: Deleted posts still count towards the number of posts returned in `page` requests if `status:any` or `status:delete` is part of the tags search criteria.
 Deleted posts are not returned either way.
-JSON requests do not report any post count
+JSON requests do not report any post count.

-**Note**: Sorting results with `order:` using tags does nothing in conjunction with `before_id`
+**Note**: Sorting results with `order:` using tags does nothing in conjunction with `before_id`.

 Base URL is `https://e621.net/post/index.json`